MBHallgren/MINTyper/README.md

 Make sure to move all your isolate files to an empty directory.
 Nanopore and Illumina files should be placed in seperated directories.

-An example  os a standard usage could be:
+An example  of a standard usage could be:

 "Mint3 -i_path_illumina /home/usr/illuminaDirectory/ -i_path_nanopore /home/usr/NanoporeDirectory/ -dcm /home/usr/currentDir/dcmFile -o run1 -db /home/user/databases/Bacteria.ATG -thread 6"